 - Cleaning in Place is a technique that allows for thorough cleaning without disassembling equipment or wasted water.
 CIP systems use shell and tube heat exchangers to run water, steam and/or cleaning chemicals through the equipment, recycling the liquid when it’s complete.
 CIP is both an effective and environmentally friendly way to keep equipment clean.

 Choosing a Sanitary Shell and Tube Heat Exchanger

 Just like it’s important to note the quality of standards of your food vendors, it’s equally critical to work with an equipment supplier that can be trusted to provide high-quality sanitary equipment.
 Your process is only as safe as your equipment allows.

 Cross-contamination is a common concern in food processing facilities, but it’s also possible for your equipment to be affected by cross-contamination if it comes into contact with materials that aren’t meant to be food grade, such as carbon steel.
 Enerquip takes cross-contamination concerns seriously, which is why their engineers don’t work with carbon steel.
 Additionally, your equipment can be constructed according to 3-A requirements and other sanitary regulations.

 Enerquip’s heat exchanger surfaces that will come in contact with products have surface finishes of 32Ra, though they can provide higher polished or electro-polished surfaces for hygienic applications.

 To learn more about Enerquip’s custom shell and tube heat exchanger design process, reach out to our helpful heat exchange experts.
-We’ll talk through your process and determine your unique needs to provide you the best unit for your company, to help you prevent product contamination and reduce the risk of recalls.
+We’ll talk through your process and determine your unique needs to provide you the best unit for your company, to help you prevent food recalls and product contamination.